 Playback of the lighting shows stored inside the QuadCore can be synchronized via timecode.

 The QuadCore supports IP based Art-Net timecode directly.
-Physical timecode protocols like SMPTE and MTC are supported via the CueCore.
+Physical timecode protocols like SMPTE and MTC are supported via the CueCore and TimeCore.

 Multiple QuadCores can easily be used together in stand alone playback.
 Only the master QuadCore needs to have its triggers and scheduling programmed.
 The slave QuadCores will automatically follow.